Floorp-Projects/Floorp/gfx/doc/LayersHistory.md

 frame.

 - Compositor API (April 2013 - Bug 825928)
-The planing for this started around November 2012.
+The planning for this started around November 2012.
 Layers refactoring created a compositor API that abstracted away the differences between the D3D vs OpenGL.
 The main piece of API is DrawQuad.